-MA in German Studies in (1) Literature and Culture or (2) Literature, Culture, and Pedagogy, MA in German Studies with Secondary Teaching Certification (5 semesters), PhD in Transcultural German Studies (jointly with University of Leipzig) / Dual PhD and D. Phil in Transcultural German Studies / Deutsch als Fremdsprache (jointly with University of Leipzig)
+MA in German Studies with Secondary Teaching Certification (5 semesters), MA in German Studies in (1) Literature and Culture or (2) Literature, Culture, and Pedagogy, PhD in Transcultural German Studies (jointly with University of Leipzig) / Dual PhD and D. Phil in Transcultural German Studies / Deutsch als Fremdsprache (jointly with University of Leipzig)

 MASTERS: The Department of German Studies offers a comprehensive program of studies leading to the Masters degree in German Studies.
 Arizona’s ten German Studies faculty members offer advising and interdisciplinary instruction in literary studies from the medieval through the modern period, cultural and film studies, applied linguistics, second language acquisition and teaching methodology, and an introduction to a variety of critical and theoretical traditions in the humanities and interdisciplinary fields of inquiry.
 Students who complete the MA in German Studies also have the opportunity to acquire a teaching certificate for K-12 public schools in just one additional semester.